Faculty Rights and Responsibilities

 - Request verification of a student's eligibility for any requested accommodations.
 Such verification will be shared with you via BOX.
 OAA Services is the only office designated to review disability documentation from the student's service provider and determine eligibility for appropriate accommodations based on the service provider's recommendations.
 Faculty do not have access the student's disability documentation.

 - Expect the student to initiate request to use approved accommodations.

-- If the student is taking their tests at LSS, expect LSS to administer exams in a secure and monitored environment.
+- If the student is taking their tests at OAA Services, expect OAA Services to administer exams in a secure and monitored environment.